-Ultrasound Imaging in Los Angeles
+Ultrasound Imaging

 There are many reasons to schedule an ultrasound.
 This remarkable technology, particularly 3d ultrasound, is now routinely used to chart the course of a pregnancy and to determine the health and sex of the baby.
 Ultrasound is one of the most common diagnostic tools used today, responsible for averting life-threatening conditions that were formerly hidden to physicians.

-Preparing for an Ultrasound Imaging Test
+Preparing for Your Ultrasound

-Prior to your ultrasound, you will be given directions about what you need to do to prepare.
+Prior to your ultrasound in Beverly Hills, you will be given directions about what you need to do to prepare.
 In many cases, all you will need to do is wear comfortable, loose-fitting clothing.
 Different areas of the body may require more specific pre-test instructions.
 An ultrasound performed on the abdomen may require you to eat a fat-free meal the evening prior to the test, to avoid food or drink for 12 hours prior to the test, and to drink a quart of water one hour prior to the test so your bladder is full, to help create a better image.
 Many health insurance plans cover all or part of the cost of ultrasound image tests.

 The Ultrasound Test